MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 | Microsoft Sentinel | | :::image type="content" source="../includes/media/yes-icon.svg" alt-text="Microsoft Sentinel is a good choice for automated auditing processes." border="false"::: |
 | Postman | :::image type="content" source="../includes/media/yes-icon.svg" alt-text="Postman is a good choice for manual auditing processes." border="false"::: | :::image type="content" source="../includes/media/yes-icon.svg" alt-text="Postman is a good choice for automated auditing processes." border="false"::: |

-The remainder of this section provides a brief introduction to each of the options presented in the above table.
+The remainder of this section provides a brief introduction to each of the options presented in the table.

 ###### Try-it in API documentation

-[Try-it](https://azure.microsoft.com/updates/power-bi-rest-api-tryit-tool/) is an interactive tool that allows you to experience the Power BI REST API directly in a documentation page.
+[Try-it](https://azure.microsoft.com/updates/power-bi-rest-api-tryit-tool/) is an interactive tool that allows you to experience the Power BI REST API directly in Microsoft documentation.
 It's an easy way to explore the APIs because it doesn't require other tools or any setup on your machine.

 You can use Try-it to: